OpenVoiceOS/community-docs/docs/020-architecture.md

 - `ovos-speak`  This takes your command and runs it through the TTS (Text To Speech) engine and speaks what was provided.
 - `ovos-speak "hello world"` will output `"hello world"` in the configured TTS voice
 - `ovos-config` is a command line interface that allows you to view and set configuration values.

+**Newest (> Nov 2023) raspOVOS images only**

+- docs-community    View the OVOS Community docs in the terminal
+- docs-techincal    View the OVOS Technical docs in the terminal
+- docs-hivemind     View the HiveMind docs in the terminal
+- docs-messages     View OVOS Message specs in the terminal